Joachim B. Olsen

-Joachim Brøchner Olsen (born 31 May 1977) is a Danish former politician and former world class shot putter.
+Joachim Brøchner Olsen (born 31 May 1977) is a Danish former politician and former world-class shot putter.
 He was elected to the Danish parliament at the 2011 election, representing the Liberal Alliance in the Greater Copenhagen constituency.

 As an athlete, he represented Århus 1900.
 With ten straight international finals, Joachim holds the longest string of appearances in finals at Olympic, World and European Championships among throwers.

-From October 2003, Olsen was coached by former olympic finalist Vesteinn Hafsteinsson.
+From October 2003, Olsen was coached by former Olympic finalist Vesteinn Hafsteinsson.

-From February 2007 until Joachim B. Olsen ended his career in July 2009, Olsen was coached by Simon Patrick Stewart.
+From February 2007 until Olsen ended his career in July 2009, Olsen was coached by Simon Patrick Stewart.

 Biography

 Olsen was born in Aalborg.
 He went to the Sct.
 Mariæ Skole in Aalborg from 1984 to 1994.
-In 1998, hebecame a student at the Nørresundby Gymnasium & HF.
+In 1998, he became a student at the Nørresundby Gymnasium & HF.
 He then studied history for four years at the University of Idaho from 1999 to 2002.

 Olsen participated in the Unibet Open in Prague in 2010.

 He married Karen Westergaard in 2013.
 They have two children.
 The couple divorced in 2022.

 Athletic career

 Olsen began practicing athletics in his teens in the late 1980s for the Aalborg AK.
-Olsen primarily focused on the discus throw, but after switching shot put technique from the glide style to rotational style, he improved dramatically during his four years at the University of Idaho, where he was coached by Tim Taylor.
+Olsen primarily focused on the discus throw, but after switching shot put technique from the glide style to the rotational style, he improved dramatically during his four years at the University of Idaho, where he was coached by Tim Taylor.

 Olsen achieved his first national victory at the age of 16 during the Danish National Indoor Youth Championships.
 The following year, at 17, while still in the youth category, he claimed both the national titles in shot put (16.08 meters) and discus throw (56.88 meters).
 Transitioning to the junior category in 1995, he clinched the national championship in shot put, using a 6 kg implement, both indoors (14.23 meters) and outdoors (15.17 meters).

 Although he appeared at the World Junior Championships in Sydney 1996, where he threw the Discus, it was at the U23 European Championships in Gothenburg in 1999 he made his first international impact, winning a silver medal.
 At the 2000 Summer Olympics in Sydney, Olsen did not qualify for the final.
 Nevertheless, he received worldwide attention after he wrote in a chat room that the winner of the final, Arsi Harju had failed a doping test.
 The rumour was false, and the incident caused the Danish National Olympic Committee to send Joachim B. Olsen home prior to the closing of the Games.

 At the 2001 World Championships in Athletics, Olsen qualified for his first international final.
 Since then he has qualified for every final at Olympic, World and European Championships.